ayoolaolafenwa/PixelLib/README.md

 [![Downloads](https://pepy.tech/badge/pixellib)](https://pepy.tech/project/pixellib)  [![Downloads](https://pepy.tech/badge/pixellib/month)](https://pepy.tech/project/pixellib/month)  [![Downloads](https://pepy.tech/badge/pixellib/week)](https://pepy.tech/project/pixellib/week)

+There is a bug in the older version of this library, upgrade to the latest version using:
+**pip3 install pixellib --upgrade**

 Pixellib is a library for performing segmentation of objects in images and videos.
 It supports the two major types of image segmentation:

 **1.Semantic segmentation**

 **2.Instance segmentation**

 You can implement both semantic and instance segmentation with few lines of code.